Web server: Initial WWW project (1989–1991)

-Those early browsers retrieved web pages from web server(s) using a new basic communication protocol that was named HTTP 0.9.
+Those early browsers retrieved web pages written in a simple early form of HTML from web servers using a new basic communication protocol that was named HTTP 0.9.

-In August 1991 Tim Berner-Lee announced the birth of WWW technology and encouraged scientists to adopt and develop it.
+In August 1991 Tim Berners-Lee announced the birth of WWW technology and encouraged scientists to adopt and develop it.
 Soon after, those programs, along with their source code, were made available to people interested in their usage.
-In practice CERN informally allowed other people, including developers, etc., to play with and maybe further develop what it has been made till that moment.
-This was the official birth of CERN httpd.
-Since then Berner-Lee started promoting the adoption and the usage of those programs along with their porting to other OSs.
+Although the source code was not formally licensed or placed in the public domain, CERN informally allowed users and developers to experiment and further develop on top of them.
+Berners-Lee started promoting the adoption and the usage of those programs along with their porting to other operating systems.

-Fast and wild development (1991-1995)
+Fast and wild development (1991–1995)

-In December 1991 the first web server outside Europe was installed at SLAC (U.S.A.).
+In December 1991, the first web server outside Europe was installed at SLAC (U.S.A.).
 This was a very important event because it started trans-continental web communications between web browsers and web servers.

-In 1991-1993 CERN web server program continued to be actively developed by the www group, meanwhile, thanks to the availability of its source code and the public specifications of the HTTP protocol, many other implementations of web servers started to be developed.
+In 1991–1993, CERN web server program continued to be actively developed by the www group, meanwhile, thanks to the availability of its source code and the public specifications of the HTTP protocol, many other implementations of web servers started to be developed.

-In April 1993 CERN issued a public official statement stating that the three components of Web software (the basic line-mode client, the web server and the library of common code), along with their source code, were put in the public domain.
+In April 1993, CERN issued a public official statement stating that the three components of Web software (the basic line-mode client, the web server and the library of common code), along with their source code, were put in the public domain.
 This statement freed web server developers from any possible legal issue about the development of derivative work based on that source code (a threat that in practice never existed).